--Service your AC Unit: While it’s still a little early to begin using your AC, it’s always a good idea to get a jump start on prepping for warm weather.
-Hiring a heading and cooling contractor to service and inspect your air conditioner could save a lot of hassle, and prevent unexpected breakdowns of your unit during the hot summer months.
+8.)
+Service your AC Unit: While it’s still a little early to begin using your AC, it’s always a good idea to get a jump start on prepping for warm weather.
+Hiring a heating and cooling contractor to service and inspect your air conditioner could save a lot of hassle, and prevent unexpected breakdowns of your unit during the hot summer months.

 9.)
 Check Power Equipment: Check your gas and battery-powered lawn equipment to make sure it’s ready for summer use.
 This will make keeping up with the spring lawn growth much easier.

 If you’re ever in doubt, you can always contact our office at 503-350-1200.
 If you find any maintenance issues during spring cleaning, please send an email to our maintenance coordinators at.